manjinderrooprai/SpringBootMultipleModules/README.md

-# Spring Boot multiple modules
+# Spring Boot Multiple Modules
 This project is a Spring Boot application structured into multiple modules for improved maintainability, reusability, and modularity.
 It leverages Gradle as the build system.

 ## Project Structure